Pure Prairie League: History

-Shortly afterward, the group returned to Ohio and Fuller had to face trial for charges of draft evasion in Kentucky.
-Before conscientious objector (C.O.) status could be arranged, he was sentenced to six months in jail and forced to leave Pure Prairie League in February 1973.
+Shortly after touring behind Bustin Out, the group returned to Ohio and Fuller had to face trial for charges of draft evasion in Kentucky.
+But before conscientious objector (C.O.) status could be arranged, he was sentenced to six months in jail and forced to leave Pure Prairie League in February 1973.
 At this point, RCA dropped the band and their future looked bleak.